 Trump's Facebook and Instagram accounts active again

-Former President Donald Trumps' Facebook and Instagram accounts were active again as of Thursday, after his more than two-year suspension following the Jan.
+Former President Donald Trump's Facebook and Instagram accounts were reactivated Thursday after they were suspended in the wake of the Jan.
 6, 2021 assault on the U.S. Capitol.

 Meta, the parent company of Facebook and Instagram, said it would not be making any statements on the matter.

-In late January, Meta president of global affairs Nick Clegg announced that Trump's social media accounts on Meta platforms would soon be reinstated.
-Clegg also warned that his past violations meant he would face "heightened penalties for repeat offenses."
+The former president's return to Facebook and Instagram – where he has a combined 57 million followers – comes as he ramps up his third presidential campaign.
+Meta did not issue a statement on Thursday but has previously said that there are "new guardrails" to prevent Trump from repeat offenses.

-"In the event that Mr. Trump posts further violating content, the content will be removed and he will be suspended for between one month and two years, depending on the severity of the violation," Clegg wrote.
+"In light of his violations, he now also faces heightened penalties for repeat offenses," Nick Clegg, Meta's President of Global Affairs, said in a blog post last month.
+"In the event that Mr. Trump posts further violating content, the content will be removed and he will be suspended for between one month and two years, depending on the severity of the violation."

+Meta initially suspended then-President Trump's accounts indefinitely on Jan.
+7, 2021, after he posted praise for insurrectionists engaging in violence at the U.S. Capitol.
+The company then referred the decision to its newly formed Oversight Board, which upheld the decision but criticized the open nature of the suspension.

+In response, Meta said it would suspend Trump for two years dating back to the original suspension and assess whether he still poses a risk to public safety.

 for more features.